 A little dilution can be a good thing, but it’s easy to go overboard.
 Adding a few drops of water can open up the bourbon, softening the alcohol and revealing new layers of aroma and flavor.
 If you prefer your whiskey chilled, always opt for a single large ice cube or sphere.
 It melts much slower than small cubes, cooling your drink without quickly watering it down.
 This method is perfect for a flavorful spirit like our S’mores Whiskey, where you want a refreshing chill that preserves the rich taste.

-Rushing the Tasting Process
+Rushing the Tasting Experience

 Bourbon is a spirit that’s meant to be savored, not rushed.
 After you pour your glass, let it rest for a few minutes.
 This gives the whiskey time to breathe, allowing some of the initial, sharp alcohol vapors to fade so the true aromas can shine.
 When you take a drink, take a small sip and let it sit on your tongue for a moment before swallowing.
 This simple pause is the key to a great tasting experience, as it allows you to pick up on all the different flavors, from sweet and spicy to smoky and smooth.

-How to Choose the Right Bourbon for Any Occasion
+How to Choose the Right Bourbon

 Picking the right bourbon doesn’t have to be complicated.
 The best choice often comes down to the setting and your personal preference.
 Are you settling in for a quiet evening and want to savor every note?
 Or are you mixing drinks for friends at a backyard barbecue?
 Different moments call for different whiskeys.
 Think of it less as a set of strict rules and more as a guide to matching the spirit to the occasion.
 Whether you’re a seasoned enthusiast or just starting your whiskey journey, there’s a perfect bourbon out there for you.
 Let’s explore a few common scenarios to help you find the right bottle for any event.

-The Best Bourbons for Sipping Neat
+Best Bourbons for Sipping Neat

 When you want to appreciate a bourbon for exactly what it is, you drink it neat.
 This means no ice, no mixers, just you and the whiskey.
 This is the best way to truly understand its flavors, from the initial aroma to the lingering finish.
 For sipping neat, look for bourbons with a bit more complexity.
 These are often older, higher-proof, or single-barrel expressions that offer layers of flavor like caramel, oak, vanilla, and spice.
 Pour a small amount into a glass, give it a gentle swirl, and take your time with it.
 This is your chance to discover all the subtle notes the distiller intended for you to experience.

-Versatile Options for Cocktails
+Best Bourbons for Cocktails

 A great cocktail needs a solid foundation, and a versatile bourbon is the perfect base.
 When you’re mixing drinks, you want a whiskey that’s bold enough to hold its own against other ingredients like bitters, sugar, or citrus, but not so overpowering that it hijacks the drink.
 Many classic recipes, like the Old Fashioned or Manhattan, shine with a well-chosen bourbon.
 Don’t be afraid to get creative, either.
 Flavored whiskeys can add a fun and unexpected twist to your favorite cocktails, making them instant crowd-pleasers.
 The key is balance, so look for a bourbon that complements, rather than competes with, your other ingredients.